masonr/yet-another-bench-script/README.md

 * `-g` this option disables the Geekbench (system performance) test
 * `-n` this option skips the network information lookup and print out
 * `-h` this option prints the help message with usage, flags detected, and local package (fio/iperf) status
-* `-r` this option reduces the number of iperf locations (Online.net/Clouvider LON+NYC) to lessen bandwidth usage
+* `-r` this option reduces the number of iperf locations (Scaleway/Clouvider LON+NYC) to lessen bandwidth usage
+* `-4` this option runs a Geekbench 4 test and disables the Geekbench 6 test
-* `-4` this option overrides the Geekbench 5 performance test and runs a Geekbench 4 test instead
+* `-5` this option runs a Geekbench 5 test and disables the Geekbench 6 test
-* `-9` this option runs the Geekbench 4 test in addition to the Geekbench 5 test
+* `-9` this option runs both the Geekbench 4 and 5 tests instead of the Geekbench 6 test
+* `-6` this option re-enables the Geekbench 6 test if any of the following were used: -4, -5, or -9 (-6 flag must be last to not be overridden)
 * `-j` this option prints a JSON representation of the results to the screen
 * `-w <filename>` this option writes the JSON results to a file using the file name provided
 * `-s <url>` this option sends a JSON representation of the results to the designated URL(s) (see section below)